Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: Modelling Framework

-\begin{remark} It is worth noting that the model proposed above describes a weak form of self--exciting interaction: capital and pollution are coupled through bidirectional feedback.
-In contrast to the previous setting where the controller was fully subject to the exogenous timing of disasters, the present model allows control actions to delay the occurrence of adverse events that reduce capital.
-This coupling between the action of the planner and the occurrence of disasters is only strengthen in the models to come, as we will see further. \end{remark}
+Heuristically, the model proposed here describes a \textit{weak form of self-exciting interaction} in which capital and pollution are coupled through a bidirectional feedback, linking a degrading environment with economic vulnerability.
+Indeed, although lower abatement investment clearly leads to environmental degradation, the model further implies that an increase in the incidence of environmental disasters correspondingly amplifies capital destruction.

-In the next section, we introduce continuous environmental uncertainty by adding diffusion to $P_t$ while keeping $\lambda(P_t)$.
+In contrast to the baseline model where the controller was fully subjected to the exogenous timing of disasters, the present model allows control actions to delay the occurrence of adverse events that reduce capital.
+This coupling between the action of the planner and the occurrence of disasters is only strengthened in the models to come by further specifying how environmental harm amplifies economic losses.